Open-Xchange-Frontend/appserver/README.md

 ## Usage

-This module can operate in two different modi.
+This module can operate in two different modes.
 First as a stand-alone application that is able to serve files from some configured directories.
 Second mode is via a node module that can be loaded into some existing node project.